ckiplab/ckipnlp/docs/main/usage/pipeline.rst

 Pipelines
 ---------

-.. include:: _defn.rst
+.. include:: ../_defn.rst

 Core Pipeline
 ^^^^^^^^^^^^^

-The |CkipPipeline| connect drivers of sentence segmentation, word segmentation, part-of-speech tagging, named-entity recognition, and sentence parsing.
+The |CkipPipeline| connect `drivers <usage/driver.html>`_ of sentence segmentation, word segmentation, part-of-speech tagging, named-entity recognition, and sentence parsing.

 The |CkipDocument| is the workspace of |CkipPipeline| with input/output data.
 Note that |CkipPipeline| will store the result into |CkipDocument| in-place.